Harshal7797/Java-Trading_Application/README.md

   - PUT `/trader/deposit/traderId/{traderId}/amount/{amount}`: Deposit a fund to user account
   - PUT `/trader/withdraw/traderId/{traderId}/amount/{amount}`: Withdraw a fund to user account
 ## Order Controller
+Order Controller is used to buy/sell stock from user defined company such as
 - High-level description for this controller.
 - briefly explain your endpoints in this controller
   - /order/MarketOrder: explain what is a market order, and how does your business logic work.